turbobuilt/technoscript/neuron.md

 The other benefit is that it could intelligently do what our brains do - create "skip" connections from early layers to later layers enhancing efficiency.

-It could also lead to enhanced efficiency where it only makes a few connections that are necessary
+It could also lead to enhanced efficiency where it only makes a few connections that are necessary.
+It could also choose data types intelligently using high precision floating points for areas that are sensitive and need it, and low precision elsewhere.

 By training a network to be able to inspect and make networks, we can get much closer to guaranteeing that networks don't have rogue neorons.

 Since networks have billions of neurons, I would guess that it would need to do inspection of neurons at high levels and low levels bit by bit and a ton of work and experimentation on different sections and sort of create a plain text "database" of what sections refer to what, it could make indexes and stuff like that.

+Eventually a neural network could be "self compiling" like a language where it doesn't even need a pretraining phase or backprop.